Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Methodology

-Based on Algorithm \ref{alg:single}, we could estimate the single-change-point location at frequency $\omega$ by $\hat{u}(\omega)=\arg\max_{s\leq b \leq e-1}|\hat{\mc{T}}^*_{s,b,e}(\omega)|$.
+Based on Algorithm \ref{alg:single}, we could detect and estimate the single-change-point location at frequency $\omega$ by assessing the value of $|\hat{\mc{T}}^*_{s,e}(\omega)|$.
 In practice, the data may sustain multiple change points.
-To find all change points, it is pivotal to apply binary segmentation to isolate individual change points within windows of the data over which we aggregate the information from the single-point change-point detection across frequencies.
-We combine the sparsified binary segmentation \citep{cho2015multiplechangepoint} for multiple sequences and wild binary segmentation \citep{fryzlewicz2014wild} for multiple change points, which will be referred to as the wild sparsified binary segmentation.
-We implement the sparsified binary segmentation via the thresholded sum of the CUSUM test statistic for multiple sequences.
-In the frequency domain, \cite{schroder2019fresped} used this approach to aggregate across frequencies the information in the auto-spectra or coherence spectrum.
-The wild binary segmentation can address the projector misspecification problem and has been adopted by \cite{wang2018high} for detecting mean change.
+Also, as previously discussed, an overall conclusion of change points across frequencies is desired.
+We combine the threshold $l_1$ aggregation \citep{cho2015multiplechangepoint} for multiple frequencies and wild binary segmentation \citep{fryzlewicz2014wild} for multiple change points, which will be referred to as the wild sparsified binary segmentation.
+Specifically, we apply binary segmentation to isolate individual change points within random windows over which we aggregate the information across frequencies.
+After obtaining $\hat{\mc{T}}^*_{s,e}(\omega)$ and $\hat{\sigma}_{s,e}(\omega)$ for each Fourier frequency $\omega \in \Omega$ by Algorithm \ref{alg:single}, let $\hat{\mc{F}}\in \mbb{R}^{p\times p\times B \times |\Omega|}$ be a 4-order tensor with $\hat{\mc{F}}_{:::l}=\hat{\mc{F}}(\omega_l)$ for $1\leq l \leq |\Omega|$.
+We define a thresholded sum of the CUSUM across all frequencies, as follows: